aaronfodor/StolenVehicleDetector/Server/Readme.md

 This is the server of the Stolen Vehicle Detector system.
 Clients can upload new reports, and download the current ones.
 The server provides an API for Android clients and manages registered users.
 It provides a stateless REST API, so a user needs to authenticate itself every time querying the server.

+## How to run

+Run the server locally with IntelliJ IDEA.
+Run `Application.kt/main`, then, to access the server, open *http://127.1.0.0:8080/*.

 ## Architecture

 The server has a three-layered architecture.
 Because it is responsible for API service and data storage, it does not have a separate View layer (only a simple HTML UI is available).